derailed/k9s_site/_topics/config.markdown

   currentContext: minikube
   # Indicates the current kube cluster.
 Defaults to current context cluster
   currentCluster: minikube

+  # Provide shell pod customization when nodeShell feature gate is enabled!
+  shellPod:
+    # The shell pod image to use.
+    image: killerAdmin
+    # The namespace to launch to shell pod into.
+    namespace: default
+    # The resource limit to set on the shell pod.
+    limits:
+      cpu: 100m
+      memory: 100Mi
+    # Enable TTY
+    tty: true

 # Persists per cluster preferences for favorite namespaces and view.
   clusters:
     cluster1:
       namespace: